-- Posture: Occupation related inappropriate posture and repetitive motion are the important cause in young population
+- Posture: occupation-related inappropriate posture and repetitive motion are two important causes of neck pain in young adults.

-- Cervical canal stenosis: Mostly caused by degenerative disease leading to obliteration of neural foramina
+- Cervical canal stenosis: mostly caused by degenerative disease leading to obliteration of neural foramina.

-- Thoracic outlet syndrome: Due to mechanical compression of brachial plexus
+- Thoracic outlet syndrome: due to mechanical compression of brachial plexus.

 Clinical Features of Acute Neck Pain

-Gait abnormalities, fatigability, restricted neck movement, high-grade spasticity, torticollis, clumsiness, sensory deficits, upper motor neuron signs|
+|Atlantoaxial subluxation||Rheumatoid arthritis or congenital conditions like Down syndrome||Gait abnormalities, fatigability, restricted neck movement, high-grade spasticity, torticollis, clumsiness, sensory deficits, upper motor neuron signs|

 Physical Examination of Acute Neck Pain